avyboy/aresmush/features/handles.md

 Handles bring a little taste of social media to MUSHing.
 A handle is your OOC identity, unique across all Ares games.
 Through your handle, people can identify you as a *player*, not just as a character.

+Handles have an @-sign in front to distinguish them from regular player names.
+I'm @Faraday.

 # But why?

 There are some MU sub-communities where the players all know each other, and we've all seen posts like "Looking for SoAndSo from SuchAndSuchMUSH."
 Games close, people drift.